graphql/graphql.github.io/CONTRIBUTING.md

 ### Project structure

-- `static` contains the files that will be copied directly to the `public` folder. which will contain the output files to be served by a static HTTP server.
+- `static`: Files that will be copied directly to `public`.
+- `public`: Output files that will be served by a static HTTP server.
-- `src` folder contains markdown and TypeScript/JavaScript files used to generate the website.
+- `src`: Markdown and the TypeScript/JavaScript files used to generate the website.
-- - `assets` folder contains `less` files and those files contain stylesheets.
+    - `assets`: All the [`less`](http://lesscss.org/) files that contain stylesheets.
-- - `components` and `Containers` folders contains React components that are used in layouts and pages.
+    - `components` and `Containers`: React components used for layouts and pages.
-- - `content` folder contains markdown files for the content of pages.
+    - `content`: Markdown files with the content of pages.
-- - `templates` contains the layout templates.
+    - `templates`: Layout templates.
-- - `utils` contains helper functions.
+    - `utils`: Helper functions.

 ### Publishing the updated site

-Once your changes have been merged into the `source` branch, the CI will automatically publish a new version of http://graphql.org via [Netlify](https://docs.netlify.com/).
+Your changes will be merged into the `source` branch.
+Then, the CI will automatically publish a new version of http://graphql.org via [Netlify](https://docs.netlify.com/).

 ## Updating content

-### Fix a typo, code sample bug, or fomatting
+### Fix a typo, code sample bug, or formatting

-If you notice something wrong in the text or code samples, please follow our [development guide](#development-guide) and [open a pull request directly](https://github.com/graphql/graphql.github.io/pulls) with your fix.
+If you notice something wrong in the text or code samples, please follow our [development guide](#development-guide) to [open a pull request](https://github.com/graphql/graphql.github.io/pulls) with your fix.

 All of the content on graphql.org is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).

 ### Add a library or tool to the Code page

-The [Code page](https://graphql.org/code/) is a comprehensive resource of libraries, tools, services, and more built for GraphQL.
+The [Code page](https://graphql.org/code/) is a collection of libraries, tools, and services built for GraphQL.

-To add your resource to this page, follow our [development guide](#development-guide) and [open a pull request directly](https://github.com/graphql/graphql.github.io/pulls).
+To add your resource to this page, follow our [development guide](#development-guide) to [open a pull request](https://github.com/graphql/graphql.github.io/pulls).

 The content for this page is located in [various directories under `src/content/code`](./src/).
 Everything is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).

 ### Add a resource to the Community page

-The [Community Resources page](https://graphql.org/community/) highlights resources and groups to help people become more involved with GraphQL.
+The [Community page](https://graphql.org/community/) highlights resources and groups that help people get more involved with GraphQL.

-To add something to this page, follow our [development guide](#development-guide) and [open a pull request directly](https://github.com/graphql/graphql.github.io/pulls).
+To add something to this page, follow our [development guide](#development-guide) to [open a pull request](https://github.com/graphql/graphql.github.io/pulls).

 The content for this page is located in a [directory under `src/content/community`](./src/).
 Everything is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).

 ### Add a question to the FAQ

-Our [Frequently Asked Questions (FAQ)](https://graphql.org/faq/) page is designed to help answer all of the GraphQL unknowns.
+Our [Frequently Asked Questions (FAQ) page](https://graphql.org/faq/) is designed to help answer questions from the community.
 This page is still in development, so if you think there's a question missing - please [open an issue](https://github.com/graphql/graphql.github.io/issues/new)!
 It'd be great if you could include both the question and a proposed answer outline in the issue description.

-When your question has been approved, you can use our [development guide](#development-guide) to add your question and answer.
-All of the content for the FAQ is located in [`src/content/faq`](./src/content/faq/).
-Each section has its own file and all of the content is written in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).
+Once you have approval from a maintainer, use the [development guide](#development-guide) to add your question and answer.
+The content for the FAQ is located in [`src/content/faq`](./src/content/faq/).
+Each section has its own [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/) file.

-> Please note that all answers in this section should be _vendor-neutral_ and accessible to GraphQL users of all levels.
+> Note: All answers in this section should be vendor-neutral and accessible to GraphQL users of all levels.

-Once your answer is ready, [open a pull request](https://github.com/graphql/graphql.github.io/pulls/).
+When your answer is ready, [open a pull request](https://github.com/graphql/graphql.github.io/pulls/).

 ### Write a new section or guide

-There are still several [Best Practices guides that haven't been written yet](https://github.com/graphql/graphql.github.io/issues/41).
-If you're interested in taking up one of these, please comment on [the original issue](https://github.com/graphql/graphql.github.io/issues/41) and mention that you're tackling it.
+There are still several [Best Practices guides that no one has written](https://github.com/graphql/graphql.github.io/issues/41) yet.
+If you want to take one of these, comment on [the original issue](https://github.com/graphql/graphql.github.io/issues/41) and mention which topic you'll work on.

-Then, you can use our [development guide](#development-guide) to determine where your new page best fits.
-All of our documentation is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).
+Then, use our [development guide](#development-guide) to determine where your new page best fits.
+Our documentation is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).

 Once it's ready for review, please [open a pull request](https://github.com/graphql/graphql.github.io/pulls/).